Arley Munson Hare: Career after Indian missionary service

 Munson returned to the United States in 1908, where her career path took a more erratic trajectory, with frequent relocations and several switches to different specialities.
 Initially, she continued to promote her work abroad, lecturing at universities and conferences about her medical and religious work in the United States and England.
 Munson then briefly worked in the Women's Department at the Southern Indiana Hospital for the Insane in Evansville, Indiana.
 Following this position, she worked as the assistant superintendent at the State Home for the Feeble-Minded Women at Vineland, New Jersey.
 She left this work to become the director and instructor in the Serology Department at the Post-Graduate Medical School and Hospital in New York City.
-Following this position, in 1914, Munson started a private practice in gynecology and orthopedics in Red Bank, NJ where she lived with her sister and brother-in-law, Mary and William Sutton.
+Following this position, in 1914, Munson started a private practice in gynecology and orthopedics in Red Bank, New Jersey, where she lived with her sister and brother-in-law, Mary and William Sutton.

 Medical work during World War I

-Towards the end of World War I in 1918, Munson joined the auspices of the Rockefeller Foundation and worked at the Red Cross Military Hospital in Paris, France as the Chief of Dispensaries.
+Towards the end of World War I in 1918, Munson joined the auspices of the Rockefeller Foundation and worked at the Red Cross Military Hospital in Paris, France, as the Chief of Dispensaries.
 In 1919, she moved to Eure-et-Loir, France and ran the provisional Chartres Tuberculosis Hospital.

 During her time in France, Munson established a lab and ran the TB hospital until 1922.
-The French government bestowed her with the Medaille d’Honneur (Medal of Honor) for her commitment and honorable work during World War I.
+The French government bestowed her with the Medaille d'Honneur (Medal of Honor) for her commitment and honorable work during World War I.

-She left France from Le Havre, France on the Rochambeau ship and returned to the United States in 1922.
+She left France from Le Havre on the Rochambeau and returned to the United States in 1922.